safespring/web/content/career/engineer-containerplatform.md

 - Flexible & remote/hybrid work
 - Collective bargaining agreement

-### Our Culture

-About Safespring:
+### About Safespring

 Safespring is a pioneer in providing cloud services that emphasize digital sovereignty, ensuring that your data remains secure, private, and within regulatory boundaries.
 Our commitment to open-source technology and environmental sustainability is matched by our dedication to empowering businesses with full control over their digital assets.

 ### Apply Now
 If you're ready to make a significant impact in a dynamic team, apply today to join us at Safespring.
+Got questions?
+Contact Marietta at marietta@safespring.com

 {{% accordion title="Our recruitment process" %}}
 At Safespring we're not just building systems; we're building relationships.